LVMVRQUXL/LVMVRQUXL/README.md

   Node.js 20 (see issue [#467][mikepenz/gradle-dependency-submission#467]).
 - [actions/setup-java]: Reported a bug about permission denied errors at job cleanup step on Windows (see issue [#583][actions/setup-java#583]).
-- [Kotlin/api-guidelines]: Suggested API guidline for JVM library creators about operator overloads (see issue [#22][kotlin/api-guidelines#22]).
+- [Kotlin/api-guidelines]: Suggested API guideline for JVM library creators about operator overloads (see issue [#22][kotlin/api-guidelines#22]).
 Also fixed a typo in the documentation about using member and extension functions appropriately (see PR [#23][kotlin/api-guidelines#23]).